 One metric for remote employees is keeping track of overtime and hours worked.
 To start, keep a record of how long remote employees spend logged in to their work computer.
 An advanced employee timesheet application with screen capture capabilities will even show you what they were doing at a given time.
-There are lots of tools with this functionality on the market, including Zoomshift and Time Doctor.
+There are lots of tools with this functionality on the market, including Zoomshift, Time Doctor, and Workpuls.

 But making sure your employees are staying on-task is only the first step.
 If you notice a sudden increase in hours worked, your workers might be doing too much and at risk of burnout.
 A decrease in hours worked, on the other hand, might mean they’re short of work to do and need more tasks to work on.

 Overtime is another essential metric for remote workers you should be keeping an eye on.
 A surge in overtime might mean there’s too much on an employee’s plate.
 Some employees tend to overextend themselves when working from home because the separation between work and life becomes less clear.
 If this is the case, it’s time to redistribute the workload.
 Consider software outsourcing as an option to reduce cost and maintain productivity.

 Extensive overtime leads to high employee attrition and low satisfaction ratings.
 On top of these human costs, overtime is expensive.
 If overtime wages are eating up your budget, it might be time to reduce the workload.
 If business is good, you could consider hiring another employee, but that may not be possible in the current climate.

 This metric can have an impact on the employee experience.
 A slow or unreliable internet connection means remote workers might receive emails later than expected, take more time to access work-related files, and complete tasks slowly.
 In addition, poor connectivity can be disruptive to remote meetings, especially when using video conferencing tools.